KOLANICH-libs/PHP-Backuper/Readme.md

 PHP Backuper	{#mainpage}
 ===
-This is a framework which will help you making (incremental) backups of your site.
+This is a framework which will help you making (incremental) backups of your site and save it in remote or local locations, such as different cloud storages, FTP servers, e-mail, file sharing services, etc...
+Extremely useful for daily backup
 The framework is written in pure php an can be used on free hostings with supported PHP version ( 5.4+) and was designed as extensible.
 Feel free to fork and modify it.